EdwinKuttappi/fastpage1/_posts/2022-09-07-Apple-Event.md

 This Apple Watch is the budget apple watch for those people who don't neccessarily want to spend or need all of the other features.
 One big key thing Apple focused on during this event was Safety, especially with Crash Detection and Emergency SOS.
 Apple brought Crash Detection to this model and all the other apple watches announced here during this event

 ## Apple Watch Series 8
 The Apple Watch Series 8 with a newer processor than last year and it has a temperature sensor.
 This watch also has crash detection so if it has detected you are in a crash it will notify first responders.
 It is also now capable of Bluetooth 5.3.
+This new watch comes with the S8 chip, but this does have the same CPU as the S7 Chip.
+It also comes with a newer and more powerful gyroscope and a high dynamic range accelerator, probably for the new safety features.
+Some thing this watch has now is a body temperature sensor, which was not on the Apple Watch Series 7.

 ## Apple Watch Ultra
 I was not expecting this watch at all, I was wondering what the purpose of this watch was, and it is for super dedicated athletes.
 I remember first seeing it at school during lunch and really liked the bands of the Series 8 Watch, but not so much the shape of the actual watch.
 Then I realized it was a whole new watch, and was made for professional athletes.